-Please refer to Clause 64 for the classification competencies.
+Please refer to Clause 63 for the classification competencies.

-66 Clinical Skills Enhancement/Job Rotation
+65 Clinical Skills Enhancement/Job Rotation

-66.1 In order to achieve (or maximise) clinical delivery outcomes and priorities, an employee shall be available to transfer through all clinical areas as determined by the Employer.
+be available to transfer through all clinical areas as determined by the Employer.
 Following discussions between the Manager and the employee, an employee may be temporarily rotated for the purpose of targeting resources to rural regions of greatest need, clinical skill enhancement, training in clinical and related procedures and personal career development.
 Reimbursement of expenses, excess travelling time and/or kilometre allowance (as per the Employer's policies) shall, if applicable, apply to such rotations.

-66.2 An employee or employer who does not believe that a transfer or rotation request or refusal is reasonable in the circumstances may elect to resolve the matter via Clause 13 - Dispute Resolution Procedure.
+An employee or employer who does not believe that a transfer or rotation request or refusal is reasonable in the circumstances may elect to resolve the matter via Clause 13 - Dispute Resolution Procedure.

-67 Secondment
+66 Secondment

-67.1 Where an Employee is seconded for service to any other clinical facility or health institution, the Employee shall remain in the employ of the parent Employer at which the Employee was engaged prior to secondment.
+Where an Employee is seconded for service to any other clinical facility or health institution, the Employee shall remain in the employ of the parent Employer at which the Employee was engaged prior to secondment.
 The parent Employer shall remain responsible for the payment of any entitlements accruing to the Employee under this agreement.

-68 Incidental and Peripheral Duties
+67 Incidental and Peripheral Duties

-68.1 The Employer may direct an Employee to carry out duties that are incidental and peripheral to the work normally performed where those duties are within the employee's skill, competence and training and are consistent with the classification structure of this Agreement.
+The Employer may direct an Employee to carry out duties that are incidental and peripheral to the work normally performed where those duties are within the employee's skill, competence and training and are consistent with the classification structure of this Agreement.

-69 Job Sharing
+68 Job Sharing

-69.1 Nothing in this Agreement shall prevent two Employees sharing a position subject to the approval of the Employer.
+Nothing in this Agreement shall prevent two Employees sharing a position subject to the approval of the Employer.